Skip to content

 # Verify Ingress or Service annotations

-kubectl describe ingress -n netapp-connector
+kubectl describe ingress -n netapp-neo

-kubectl describe svc netapp-connector-ui -n netapp-connector
+kubectl describe svc neo-ui -n netapp-neo

 # Check AWS Load Balancer status